XDynames/SAI-training/README.md

 Install the appropriate versions of [Pytorch](https://pytorch.org/get-started/locally/) and [Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).

-Run `bash setup.sh` to download the validation image set, associated ground truth annotations, model weights and install the StomaAI package with its associated dependacies.
+Run `bash setup.sh` to download the validation image set, associated ground truth annotations, model weights and install the StomaAI package with its dependancies.
 These can then used to both reproduce the reported evaluation scores or generate visualisations of measurements on the two validation sets provided.

 ## Inference Evaluation